yanshu/pisa/README.md

 **Developer mode:**

+To upgrade to new version of pisa, just run the install command again with a new version number and the `--upgrade` flag.

+**Developer mode:**

 The simplest way to update pisa is just to checkout the version you want in git.
 However, this will not update the version number for `pip`, and it also won't recompile the `prob3` oscillation package.
-In order to get those updated, the best way is to simply
+In order to get those updated, the best way is to

 1. Make sure your _fork_ of pisa on github has the right version
 2. Run the install command again